SyncholisticMG/gh/ch1MBSComplex.md

 The unentangled observer appears in many forms.
-Cats were created from the ground up as a skinsuit so beings could learn unentangled observation.
+Cats were created from the ground up as a form so beings could learn unentangled observation.
-There are many skinsuits that are unentangled observers.
+There are many forms that are unentangled observers.
 Certain gut gnomes we have can be unentangled observers.
 Cats are the most prolific,
 common not just on this world but millions of others as well.